mohmoniem281/RSPS-Robust/README.md

 now the trend works, just need to test now the asset trend is appplied at the price level not normalization.
 ALTHOUGH IT GAVE ME BETTER REAULTS AT NORMALIZAION probably we need to keep the normalization at 1 bar.

+could it be that we need different tools (mean reversion vs trending) or different settings in diffrent market regimes. we should try across different time series.